LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 2. watch out for linkcount: it should always be greater than 1
 3. Add lock mechanisms in s5fs.c
 4. add more KASSERT for s5fs_mkdir(check the linkcount)
+5. check around s5_seek_to_block(it takes in an offset not blocknum and check the offset is not exceeding the file size)

 ####Questions